schollii/pypubsub/docs/development/dev_index.rst

-    Once this passes using the project's default interpreter, a Terminal can be opened in PyCharm (or alternately a command shell from Windows), and from the Pypubsub root folder, run :command:`tox`.
+    Once this passes using the project's default interpreter, a Terminal can be opened in PyCharm (or alternately a command shell from Windows), and from the PyPubSub root folder, run :command:`tox`.
 This will attempt to run the test suite in every 3.x version of Python, x>=3 (ie 3.3, 3.4, etc).

-    After changes are committed to github, the Travis CI will automatically run the tests on a Linux platform, for all versions of Python supported by Pypubsub.
+    After changes are committed to github, the Travis CI will automatically run the tests on a Linux platform, for all versions of Python supported by PyPubSub.
 The results will be at https://travis-ci.org/schollii/pypubsub/builds.

     There is also a buildbot maintained by Jerome Laheurte to test on additional
     \*nix flavors, including OSX.
 Test results can be viewed at